 The Project site is currently zoned as "R2", Neighborhood Residential.
 The Zoning Code states, "This District is intended to provide the Town with residential development capacity to support commercial activity within Eden Center.
-Residential uses range from single-family residential to townhouses and developments catered to specific lifestyles (seniors, empty-nesters, first-time homeowners, etc.) and income levels.
+Residential uses would range from single-family residential to townhouses and developments catered to specific lifestyles (seniors, empty-nesters, first-time homeowners, etc.) and income levels.
 For single-family uses, rather than the typical "bowling alley" type of lots developed along major thoroughfares, subdivisions are encouraged to have dedicated roadways or clustering to better utilize lands and maintain the semi-rural character.
 Recreational, community service, institutional, conservation, and limited residential-commercial mixed uses are also encouraged in the Neighborhood Residential District to provide neighborhood vibrancy without detracting from the main commercial centers of Eden Center and East Eden.
 This District is considered a "receiving area" for Transfer of Development Rights as a means to conserve/protect land in other areas of the Town and provide opportunities for greater density where feasible."

-The Proposed Project is a land use which does not typically fit within the rural character of the town.
+The Proposed Project will be a land use which does not typically fit within the rural character of the town.
 The R2 District does not inherently allow utility grade solar Projects within the district.

-The Proposed Project will be set back more than 650 feet from West Church Street.
-The Project is also separated from the roadway by a field and single-family homes located along West Church Street.
-Vegetative screening will be placed between the field and single-family homes, and West Church Street.
+The Proposed Project will be set back 709 feet from Eden Evans Center Road.
+The Project is also separated from the roadway by fields and single-family homes located along Eden Evans Center Road.
+Vegetative screening will be placed between the field and single-family homes, and Eden Evans Center Road.
 The final design incorporates existing natural screening where possible and enhances vegetative buffers in areas with greater visibility concerns.
 As the Project will not be visible, it will not disrupt the rural character of the community.
 There are permanent uses allowed in this district which arguably could impact rural character in a greater way than a non-visible solar field.